zthurman/programmingsoapbox/README.md

 3. It's all just bits.
 Bits can't hurt you.

-    1. Unless of course the bit that you just flubbed triggers an output on a safety significant machine or subsystem that you happen to be standing near.
+    1. Unless of course, the bit that you just flubbed triggers an output on a safety significant machine or subsystem that you happen to be standing near.
 If that's the case, the bits might just kill you.